-Mícheál Casey, Barry O'Donoghue Ita Kinahan
+Mícheál Casey, On behalf of RVLs Barry O'Donoghue On behalf of NPWS

-On behalf of RVLs On behalf of NPWS On behalf of State Lab.
+Ita Kinahan On behalf of State Lab.

 Appendix 6: Campaign for Responsible Rodenticide Use

 The demands of consumers for high quality and safe food means that there is an everincreasing need for higher standards in all stages of the food chain.
 This has led to much stricter quality assurance requirements from buyers, such as supermarkets and food processing companies.